Eleonore Magdalene of Neuburg: Engagements

-On 2 February 1669, Eleanor entered the Brotherhood of Our Lady of Sorrows at the Cross.
+On 2 February 1669, Eleonore entered the Brotherhood of Our Lady of Sorrows at the Cross.
 The special protection she provided to the Discalced Carmelites monasteries in Düsseldorf and Neuburg reflected her wish to be a Carmelite nun, but her parents refused to give their consent.
-Five monarchs asked for her hand and all were refused by Eleonor.
+Five royals asked for her hand and all were refused by Eleonore.
 One of her rejected suitors was the widower James, Duke of York, the future King of England and Scotland, who proposed in 1671.

 In April 1676, Leopold I, Holy Roman Emperor lost his second wife and almost immediately began to search for a new one, urged by the need of a male heir.
 From his previous marriages he had six children, but all except the oldest daughter, Archduchess Maria Antonia, died shortly after birth.
 This time, Eleonore was chosen over Duchess Maria Anna Victoria of Bavaria (later Dauphine of France), Princess Ulrika Eleonora of Denmark (later Queen consort of Sweden), and many other potential candidates.
 Thanks to the intense diplomatic efforts of Eleonore's father, he gained to his side Francesco Bonvisi, Papal nuncio in Vienna, and King Charles II of Spain.
 The opponents of the Count Palatine of Neuburg in the Imperial court spread rumours that she suffered from poor health and was physically unattractive.
-However, these rumours didn't stop the Emperor, who needed an heir and knew about her family's reputed fertility.
+However, these rumours didn't stop the emperor, who needed an heir and knew about her family's reputed fertility.
 In addition, the Count Palatine showed Leopold I a portrait of his daughter, made especially for this purpose.

 The marriage negotiations began in April 1676.
 To this end, an emissary send by the Count Palatine arrived to Vienna managed to win the support of Empress Dowager Eleonora Gonzaga, Leopold I's beloved stepmother, and a number of notable courtiers, including Chancellor Johann Paul Freiherr von Hocher.
-In August 1676, the Emperor's personal physician arrived in Neuburg and examined Eleonore.
-Back in Vienna the following month, he gave the official conclusion that she was healthy, but the death of Anna de' Medici, mother of his late second wife, forced the Emperor to suspend the negotiations.
+In August 1676, the emperor's personal physician arrived in Neuburg and examined Eleonore.
+Back in Vienna the following month, he gave the official conclusion that she was healthy, but the death of Anna de' Medici, mother of his late second wife, forced the emperor to suspend the negotiations.
 Leopold I took the final decision about the marriage only in the second half of October.
-For Eleonore, the news that she would become the new Empress didn't make her happy as she had still wished to become a nun; but in the end, she has no choice but to accept the will of her parents.
+For Eleonore, the news that she would become the new empress didn't make her happy as she had still wished to become a nun; but in the end, she had no choice but to accept the will of her parents.

 On 25 November 1676, the official betrothal took place.
 The bride, age 21, and groom, age 36, were second cousins (being both great-grandchildren of William V, Duke of Bavaria), and thus a papal dispensation was granted by Pope Innocent XI to allow the marriage.
 Eleonore's dowry was fixed at 100,000 florins.
 The first meeting between Leopold I and Eleonore took place two days before the wedding, but the two made a favourable impression on each other.